 I graduated from the University of Sheffield in 2000 with a degree in Archaeology and Prehistory, swiftly followed by an MA in European Historical Archaeology and a PhD examining the burial of the urban poor in Roman Italy.
 After this I was Rome Fellow at the British School at Rome (2005-2006), during which I conducted further research into Roman mortuary customs with a project concerning the rite of os resectum.
 Subsequently I spent some time as a project officer with an archaeological consultancy, held an early career lectureship at Cardiff University (2007-2008), two teaching fellow positions in the School of Classics at the University of St. Andrews (2008-09 and 2010-2011) and a further teaching fellowship at the University of Leicester (2011-2012).
 I joined the Department of Classical Studies in September 2012.

-Recent work has also taken me into the realm of ancient disability and bodily well-being, particularly mobility impairments, as well as infant health and ritual practice in Hellenistic Italy, including a project focused on terracotta votive offerings modelled in the form of infants wrapped in swaddling bands.
+Recent work has also taken me into the realm of ancient disability and bodily well-being, particularly mobility impairments, as well as infant health and ritual practice in early Roman Italy, including a project focused on terracotta votive offerings modelled in the form of infants wrapped in swaddling bands.
 You can listen to a discussion about these here.
 This has led to an interest in votive practice more generally, especially anatomical ex-votos.
 In June 2012 I organised a conference on this subject at the British School at Rome (Bodies of Evidence).
 With Jessica Hughes I also edit a website devoted to discussion of votive offerings of all types: The Votives Project.
 I am on the Steering Committee of The Baron Thyssen Centre for the Study of Ancient Material Religion and have regularly contributed to the Centre's audio discussions.

 I welcome enquiries from prospective PhD students who would like to work in any of these areas.